ganeshkumbhashi/hello-world/README.md

 Hi Friends,

-I am developing sample applications on spring ,javascript.
+I am developing sample applications on spring ,javascript and other j2ee technologies.